openharmony/docs/en/device-dev/subsystems/subsys-power-vibrator-customization.md

 **Hardware requirements:**

-Development board running the standard system, for example, the DAYU200 or RK3568 open source suite and connected to a vibrator
+Development board running the standard system, for example, the DAYU200 open source suite and connected to a vibrator

 **Environment requirements:**